behzodfaiziev/net-kit/README.md

 NetKit is a Dart package designed to handle HTTP requests and responses efficiently.
 It extends `DioMixin` providing a structured and consistent way to perform network operations.

+## Inspiration

+NetKit was inspired by the popular [Vexana](https://pub.dev/packages/vexana) package by [VB10](https://github.com/VB10).
+Vexana is a comprehensive network manager for Dart and Flutter that simplifies the process of making HTTP requests.

 ## Features
 - Supports various HTTP methods (GET, POST, PUT, DELETE, PACTH)
 - Configurable base URLs for development and production